holydiver71/MusicCollector/musiccollectorplan.md

 ---

-## Phase 3: Code Quality & Standards

-- [ ] Apply Microsoft C# coding style (naming, formatting, etc.)
-- [ ] Refactor code to follow SOLID principles
-- [ ] Add comments and documentation
-- [ ] Ensure all code is covered by unit and e2e tests

----

-## Phase 4: Set Up PostgreSQL Database Integration
+## Phase 3: Set Up PostgreSQL Database Integration

 - [ ] Add PostgreSQL as the database for the project
 - [ ] Configure .NET backend to connect to PostgreSQL